 The Portrait of a Lady class 11 Q3: Three ways in which the author’s grandmother spent her days after he grew up.

-The three ways in which the author’s grandmother spent her days after he grew up are:
+Answer: The author’s grandmother spent her days in three ways after he grew up:

 The Portrait of a Lady class 11 Q4: The odd ways in which the author’s grandmother behaved just before she died.